johnyzelba/login-register-forgotPass/README.md

 ## Login, Register, Password Recovery One Page

-One page Login, Register and Password Recovery, React component. made with transition effects and UI in mind :)
+One page Login, Register and Password Recovery as a React.js component. made with transition effects and UI in mind :)

 ### Demo